GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### Arrange, Act, Assert {#pattern}

-Generally, most samples should follow the "Arrange, Act, Assert" pattern as closely as possible.
-Composing samples into these discrete steps can make them more approachable to beginners:
+Most samples should follow the "Arrange, Act, Assert" pattern as closely as possible.
+Composing samples into these discrete steps makes them more approachable to beginners:

 1. **Arrange** - Create and configure the components for the request.
-Avoid nesting these components beyond 2-3 levels, as it can make parsing and understanding the samples more confusing.
+Avoid nesting these components beyond 2-3 levels, it makes understanding the code more difficult.
-1. **Act** - Send the request to the service and receive a response.
+2. **Act** - Send the request to the service and receive a response.
-1. **Assert** - Verify that the call was successful and that a response was returned as expected.
-This is typically done by printing some aspects of the response to stdout.
+3. **Assert** - Verify that the call was successful and that the expected response was returned.
+This is typically done by [printing some of the response to stdout](#result).

-The samples below show this in action.

 {{< tabpane langEqualsHeader=true >}}
 {{< tab header="Java" >}}